Ronkonkoma Branch: Greenport Branch

-The Greenport Branch has by far the lowest ridership among LIRR services for which data is available.
+The Greenport Branch has the most modest ridership among LIRR services for which data is available.
 In 2018, the LIRR's second–least used service (the West Hempstead Branch) had more than 14 times as many riders as the Greenport Branch did; in the same year, Greenport Branch riders accounted for 0.08% of LIRR ridership overall.
 The LIRR has cited these ridership trends in attempts to end service east of Ronkonkoma.
 In 2010, the idea was entertained by the financially troubled MTA, who proposed eliminating all scoot service except for the popular summer weekend service.
 Ultimately, weekday service remained, but weekend service outside of the summer season (defined as Memorial Day-Columbus Day) was discontinued.
 In 2013, the span of weekend service was extended to operate from the first weekend in May to the last weekend in November.
 In 2016, the LIRR restored year-long weekend service between Ronkonkoma and Greenport.